grosbusen/RepData_PeerAssessment1/PA1_template.md

 [1] 2304

-2. Devise a strategy for filling in all of the missing values in the dataset.
+- Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.
 In this section, we will fill the missing number with the mean of the corresponding 5-minute interval

-3. Create a new dataset that is equal to the original dataset but with the missing data filled in.
+- Create a new dataset that is equal to the original dataset but with the missing data filled in.

-Combine coding and result for number 2 and 3
+Combine coding and result for 2 above points

 ```r
 activity2 <- activity